-Virtually everything I program (including this website) is hand crafted/coded because I learnt early on not to take shortcuts or use templates.
+Virtually everything I program (including this website) is hand crafted/coded because I learnt early on not to take shortcuts, use templates or copy & paste code snippets.
 This approach has allowed me to excel in my profession and ensure reliability in my work as well as consistency in my APIs and user interfaces.

 I am a big supporter of "comment driven development" (CDD) which derives from business driven development (BDD) whilst also naturally resulting in documented code after the solution is fleshed out.
 This also helps drive the need for a requirement to begin with clear business-oriented acceptance criteria as these serve as the basis for the CDD structure before implementation.